Bigdatascholar/blocktacktoe/README.md

 	node_modules/.bin/testrpc

-Open a new terminal tab with the Truffle console to push your contract to this local blockchain:
+Open a new terminal tab with the to deploy your contract to local blockchain:

 	truffle console